Ukraine’s ‘Bucha witches’ volunteer to shoot down Russian drones

 Decimated by the killings, migration and mobilisation, residents in Bucha described a community reeling from a collective post-traumatic stress disorder and itching for revenge.

-Since April, several women have signed up to become a “Bucha witch” to find solace and fulfilment.
+Since April, dozens of women have signed up to become a “Bucha witch” to find solace and fulfilment.

 “My mum is happy that I found myself.
 And I did find myself here.
 Found friends, colleagues, brothers and sisters,” Valentyna, a 51-year-old mother of three sons, told Al Jazeera.